prooheckcp/ProstoreV2/README.md

 ### Declaring ProStore V2

-This should the way you declare the module at the top of your script
+This should be the way you declare the module at the top of your script

 ```lua
 local ServerScriptService = game:GetService("ServerScriptService")